Weights for $\ell$-local compact groups: Fusion systems on -groups with an abelian maximal subgroup

 \section{Fusion systems on $\ell$-groups with an abelian maximal subgroup}

-In this section we assume that $\cF$ is a simple fusion system on a discrete $\ell$-toral group $S$ with discrete torus $T$ of index $\ell$.
+In this section we assume that $\cF$ is a simple $\ell$-local compact group on $S$ with discrete torus $T$ of index $\ell$.
 We adopt the notation of \cite{OR19} to describe the structure of $\cF$.
 Set where $Z(S)$ and $Z_2(S)$ denote the first and second centres of $S$ respectively.
-We have the following result when $T$ is not $\cF$-centric radical.
+We have the following result from \cite{OR19} when $T$ is not $\cF$-centric radical.